Body Groove

-"Body Groove" is the debut single of UK garage group Architechs, featuring vocals from Nana.
-Released on 25 September 2000, the song was a success, peaking at number three on the UK Singles Chart and becoming a moderate hit in Belgium, Iceland, and the Netherlands.
+"Body Groove" is a song by UK garage group Architechs, featuring vocals from Nana.
+Released as their debut single on 25 September 2000, it was a success, peaking at number three on the UK Singles Chart and becoming a moderate hit in Belgium, Iceland, and the Netherlands.

 Background

 In an interview with Sound on Sound, Ashley and Paul Akabah explained that much of the track was created in a modest home setup, with producer City programming the beats on an Akai S3000 sampler and recording vocals from Nana in their South London studio.

 Critical reception

-Music Week praised the single as a “standout UKG crossover,” singling out Nana’s vocal as “the element that lifts it beyond the clubs.”
-In Sound on Sound, the production was described as a model of “how little more than an Akai sampler and strong songwriting instincts could deliver a UK Top 5 hit".
-The Guardian ranked “Body Groove” among the best UK garage tracks of all time, calling it “a ridiculously catchy, squelchy tune” that embodied the genre’s commercial peak.
-Resident Advisor wrote that “Body Groove” had become “a time capsule for the optimism of 2000 UKG, still a guaranteed singalong nearly two decades later.”
+Music Week praised the single as a "standout UKG crossover", singling out Nana’s vocal as "the element that lifts it beyond the clubs".
+In Sound on Sound, the production was described as a model of "how little more than an Akai sampler and strong songwriting instincts could deliver a UK Top 5 hit".
+The Guardian ranked "Body Groove" amongst the best UK garage tracks of all time, calling it "a ridiculously catchy, squelchy tune" that embodied the genre's commercial peak.
+Resident Advisor wrote that "Body Groove" had become "a time capsule for the optimism of 2000 UKG, still a guaranteed singalong nearly two decades later".